FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/multihost.md

 [group0]: /> exit
 ```

-At this point, we have completed the construction of the multi-machine blockchain network, the configuration and use of the console.。
+At this point, we have completed the construction of the multi-machine blockchain network, the configuration and use of the console。